radeonxray/DB8-ReplicationAndTransactions/README.md

 server-id     = 3
 log_bin       = /var/log/mysql/mysql-bin.log
 ```
-*Note: There might be mutiple tester of this code and since the **server-id** has to be unique, you might want to use a random number between 3-999 if you get an error*
+*Note: There might be mutiple testers/reviewers of this project and since the **server-id** has to be unique, you might want to use a random number between 3-999 if you get an error*

 Locate the following line:
 ```shell